The church is now closed for public worship.

 The resources for Morning Prayer can also be accessed electronically via the Church of England ‘Daily Prayer’ app which can be found here www.chpublishing.co.uk/apps/daily-prayer or downloaded from Google Play or the app store.

 Services will be streamed live on Facebook (you do not need an account for this).
 The recorded services can be viewed from this link.

 A link to the Church of England Coronavirus guidance for churches can be found here.
 There is also information on the Diocesan website.

-The Parish Office is now open again but please note that this is by appointment only due to social distancing guidelines.
-Please telephone Karen beforehand.
+The Parish Office is now again operating remotely.
 The hours are 9.30 – 12.30, Monday, Tuesday, Thursday and Friday, except bank holidays.
 The churchyard remains open subject to anyone following the social distancing rules.

 We will keep the website and Facebook updated with further information when available.
 All Saints also has an email database and relevant information is sent to members.
 If you would like to be added to the database please email email@example.com.
-We are sending out a weekly newsletter in place of the pew sheet to all on the email database and an electronic copy of ‘Saints Alive’ is available here.
+We are sending out the pew sheet to all on the email database and an electronic copy of ‘Saints Alive’ is available here.

 Will the world be changed after this pandemic is over?

 Maybe this interruption to our lives is given to us for a purpose.

 Maybe the pause is meant to allow our earth to begin healing itself.

 Maybe it is time to allow the water to run pure again and to allow our air to be refreshed.